myfreecomm/passaporteweb-client-ruby/README.md

 nexaas-id-client-ruby RDoc documentation: http://rubydoc.info/github/myfreecomm/nexaas-id-client-ruby/frames/

-The {RDoc}[http://rubydoc.info/github/myfreecomm/nexaas-id-client-ruby/frames/] is the best place to learn how to use this client.
+The [RDoc](http://rubydoc.info/github/myfreecomm/nexaas-id-client-ruby/frames/) is the best place to learn how to use this client.
 A few example uses are listed below.
 See the mapping of API endpoints to this client code below as well to find what you need.

 This client only uses the API of Nexaas ID.
-To authenticate users via OAuth2 in Ruby, see the {omni_auth_nexaas_id gem}[https://rubygems.org/gems/omni_auth_nexaas_id] ({code}[https://github.com/myfreecomm/omniauth-nexaas_id] and {example of use}[https://github.com/myfreecomm/nexaas-id-demo-apps]).
+To authenticate users via OAuth2 in Ruby, see the [omni_auth_nexaas_id gem](https://rubygems.org/gems/omni_auth_nexaas_id) ([code](https://github.com/myfreecomm/omniauth-nexaas_id) and [example of use](https://github.com/myfreecomm/nexaas-id-demo-apps)).

 ## Installation